Bacon-wrapped jalapeño poppers—jalapeños stuffed with a delicious cheddar and cream cheese mixture, wrapped in bacon and smoked to perfection.

 - 12 pieces of bacon, halved

-- Cut off tops of peppers with the edge of the coring tool or with a knife.
+- Then cut off the top of each pepper with the edge of the coring tool or with a knife.

-- Use the Cave Tools pepper coring tool to remove the insides and seeds.
+- Use a coring tool or knife to remove the insides and seeds.

 - Stuff each pepper with the cream cheese mixture.

-- Wrap each pepper with a half a piece of bacon.
+- Wrap each pepper with half a piece of bacon.

 - Cuisine: American